 Pitch and Equipment

 Not all football pitches are the same size.
 The length of the playing area must be between 100 yards (90 metres) and 130 yards (120 metres).
 The width must be 50 yards (45 metres) and more but 100 yards (90 metres) or less.
 Football pitches are rectangular in shape and the lines are known as touchlines on the longer side and goal lines at each end.
 The lines must be no more than 5 inches (12 centimetres) wide.
 For international matches the dimensions have been standardised.
 The goal line extends from one corner flag to the corner flag on the opposite side of the pitch.
 The goals are located in the middle of the goal line.
 They consist of two upright posts, a horizontal crossbar and netting in the goal.
 The posts are 8 yards (7.32 metres) apart and the crossbar is at a height of 8 feet (2.44 metres).
 Before the crossbar was invented in 1875 a string tied from one post to the other marked the top of the goal.

-One of the beauties of football and how to play football is the simple scoring system.
+One of the beauties of football that facilitates learning how to play football is the simple scoring system.
+Of course, one of the basic rules of football is to understand the scoring system.
 The objective of the game is to score goals and the team that scores the most goals wins a match.
 In Cup competitions if the scores are level after 90 minutes and injury time the match is extended by a further 30 minutes, in two halves of 15 minutes of play.
 If the scores are still level a penalty shootout takes place whereby each team takes five penalty kicks and the team that converts the most wins the match.
 If scores are tied after this process sudden death penalties take place and one miss followed by a conversion means the team that scored progress to the next round of a competition.
-In rare cases some other elements of the game are used to determine the winner of a match and affect how to play football.
+In rare cases, some other elements of the game are used to determine the winner of a match and affect your football game.